-Jennifer serves as the lead relationship manager for highly complex organizational leadership solutions and as facilitator for CCL’s Women’s Leadership Experience and customized client programs.
+Jennifer served as the lead relationship manager for highly complex organizational leadership solutions and as facilitator for CCL’s Women’s Leadership Experience and customized client programs.
 In addition to research and working with clients, Jennifer has led CCL’s development of new strategies and practices including evaluation, product development, and innovation.

 Areas of Expertise

 Evaluation of Leadership Development, Organizational Leadership Transformation, Leadership Strategy, Women’s Leadership, Equity/Inclusion/Diversity

 Ph.D. in Industrial/Organizational Psychology from the Pennsylvania State University